Koenkk/zigbee2mqtt.io/docs/devices/ZNXNKG02LM.md

 * `legacy`: Set to false to disable the legacy integration (highly recommended), will change structure of the published payload (default true).
 The value must be `true` or `false`

-## Pairing

-Press and hold the button on the device until the blue light starts blinking, release it and the pairing should begin.
-If you're having problems pairing, try keeping the device alive (press the button every second) after pairing started, until pairing completed

 ## Exposes